Skip to content

 3. Good morning/afternoon

-4. Dear
+4. Dear [name]

-A “dear” greeting is more professional than “Hey/hi”.
+A “Dear” greeting is more professional than “Hey/hi”.
 Use this greeting when a more formal tone needs to precede your email.
 To make it even more formal, you can use “Dear Mr./Ms./ Mrs.”

 5. Hi there